maelle/rmd-blogging-course/content/wordpress/further-resources.en.md

 ## Migrate your content to a static website?

 No judgement on your using WordPress, of course!
+Keep going! :rocket:

 But now that your posts are neatly organized in folders they'd be easier to migrate than if they were scattered.
 Hugo docs in particular have [a section about migrating to Hugo from WordPress](https://gohugo.io/tools/migrations/).